awsdocs/amazon-eks-user-guide/doc_source/launch-windows-workers.md

 The supported instance types for the latest version of the [Amazon VPC CNI plugin for Kubernetes](https://github.com/aws/amazon-vpc-cni-k8s) are shown [here](https://github.com/aws/amazon-vpc-cni-k8s/blob/release-1.5/pkg/awsutils/vpc_ip_resource_limit.go)\.
 You may need to update your CNI version to take advantage of the latest supported instance types\.
 For more information, see [Amazon VPC CNI Plugin for Kubernetes Upgrades](cni-upgrades.md)\.
 **Important**
 Some instance types might not be available in all regions\.
-   + **NodeImageIdSSMParam**: Pre\-populated based on the version that you launched your worker nodes with in step 2\.
-This value is the Amazon EC2 Systems Manager Parameter Store parameter to use for your worker node AMI ID\.
-For example, the `aws/service/ami-windows-latest/Windows_Server-2019-English-Core-EKS-1.14_Optimized/image_id` parameter is for the latest recommended Kubernetes version 1\.14 Amazon EKS\-optimized Windows AMI\.
+   + **NodeImageIdSSMParam**: Pre\-populated with the Amazon EC2 Systems Manager parameter of the current recommended Amazon EKS\-Optimized Windows Core AMI ID\.
 If you want to use the full version of Windows, then replace *Core* with `Full`\.
+If you want to use a different Kubernetes minor version supported with Amazon EKS, then you can replace *1\.14* with either `1.13` or `1.12`\.
    + **NodeImageId**: \(Optional\) If you are using your own custom AMI \(instead of the Amazon EKS\-optimized AMI\), enter a worker node AMI ID for your Region\.
 If you specify a value here, it overrides any values in the **NodeImageIdSSMParam** field\.
    + **NodeVolumeSize**: Specify a root volume size for your worker nodes, in GiB\.
    + **KeyName**: Enter the name of an Amazon EC2 SSH key pair that you can use to connect using SSH into your worker nodes with after they launch\.
 If you don't already have an Amazon EC2 keypair, you can create one in the AWS Management Console\.
 For more information, see [Amazon EC2 Key Pairs](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-key-pairs.html) in the *Amazon EC2 User Guide for Windows Instances*\.